 Allied health research support and skills training via IIMPACT in health

-The Allied & Scientific Health Office (ASHO) is pleased to a partner with the Innovation in IMPlementation And Clinical Translation (IIMPACT) group at the University of South Australia, supporting research skills training and capacity development.
+The Allied and Scientific Health Office (ASHO) have partnered with the Innovation in IMPlementation and Clinical Translation (IIMPACT) group at the University of South Australia, to support research skills training and capacity development for allied and scientific health staff.

 The intent of this partnership is to increase allied health research knowledge and evidence implementation, ultimately promoting improved health service delivery and better consumer outcomes.